JAlcocerT/JAlcocerT/content/blog/ai-t2s-yt-workflow.md

 draft: false
 tags: ["Tinkering"]
 description: 'How to use AI to share more (and hopefully better) video content with others'
-summary: 'How Im slowly getting better at publishing to Youtube and creating content.'
 url: 'my-youtube-ai-workflow'
 ---

+How Im slowly getting better at **publishing to Youtube** and creating content?

 It all started with the [DJI **OA5 Pro**](https://jalcocert.github.io/JAlcocerT/dji-osmo-action-5-pro/)